Esra Dermancıoğlu: Life and career

 Dermancıoğlu studied at Pierre Loti High School and continued her education at Franklin College Switzerland.
 She received acting lessons from Şahika Tekand at Stüdyo Oyuncuları and singing lessons from Derya Alabora.
 She made her acting debut with the help of Gülse Birsel by appearing in an episode of Avrupa Yakası.
 In 2010, she had a role in the short movie Moral Bozukluğu ve 31.
 Dermancıoğlu then continued her career on television.
 Her breakthrough came with her role in the Fatmagül'ün Suçu Ne?
 TV series, in which she played the role of Mukaddes.
 She further came to the spotlight by appearing in a leading role in the comedy movie Kadın İşi: Banka Soygunu.

-Dermancıoğlu divorced her husband as he was against her decision to pursue a career in acting.
+Dermancıoğlu divorced her husband because he was opposed to her decision to pursue a career in acting.
 The couple had a daughter.